 The City shall implement and maintain accounting practices that conform to Generally Accepted Accounting Principles (GAAP) as set forth by the Governmental Accounting Standards Board (GASB), the authoritative standard setting body for state and local governments.
-All City financial reports, including the comprehensive annual financial report, official statements, and continuing disclosure reports shall comply with these standards.
+All City financial reports, including the annual report, official statements, and continuing disclosure reports shall comply with these standards.